-To calculate the average available hours for each available day, LN takes the following steps:
+To calculate the average available hours for each available day, LN:

-- 1. Determines the available hours for each available day, based on the start time and end time. - 2.
-Calculates the total available hours in a week by adding up the available hours for each day. - 3.
+- a.
+Determines the available hours for each available day, based on the start time and end time - b.
+Calculates the total available hours in a week by adding up the available hours for each day. - c.
 Divides the total available hours in a week by the number of available days in a week.
 This results in the average available hours for each available day.

-Step 2: Calculating the lead time in hours
+2. Calculating the lead time in hours

-Using the average available hours for each available day, LN next converts the lead time components to hours and calculates the lead time by adding up the following lead time components from the Items - Purchase Business Partner (tdipu0110m000)/ Purchase Contract Line Logistic Data (tdpur3102m000) sessions:
+Using the average available hours for each available day, LN converts the lead time components to hours and calculates the lead time by adding up the following lead time components from the Items - Purchase Business Partner (tdipu0110m000)/ Purchase Contract Line Logistic Data (tdpur3102m000) sessions: